jpconstantineau/pykey/documentation/docs/testing_hardware/basic.md

 To help test and identify the GPIOs connected to Switches (ones directly wired between the GPIO and GND), you can use the following program and modify the `LED Setup` and `Switch Setup` sections.
 Run the program above to validate that there is a LED on the GPIO you select.

+Try the example below by changing the pin definition

 ``` python
 import time